 STOCK TANK POOL AND DECK ONE YEAR LATER:

 The two main changes were painting the deck black and adding a second phase of decking next to the stock tank area.
 The new deck area is even bigger and will eventually hold a patio table and chairs for outdoor dining!

 I mentioned in my original post that the plan was always to paint the deck black.
 We decided to wait until the second phase was complete and paint it all at once.

 What do y’all think?
 Do you like the contrast of black and white, or prefer the natural wood?
 I’m really loving the black!

-Along with the major aesthetic changes we’ve made, we’ve also learned a lot about the stock tank pool maintenance.
+Along with the major aesthetic changes we’ve made, we’ve also learned a lot about the stock tank pool maintenance and water heater installation (visit sites like https://a-lumination.com/ to know more).
 A lot of people having been asking how did the stock tank pool hold up after one year?
 In this post I’ll be answering the most frequent questions I get about the stock tank pool and what we’ve learned since installing it last Summer.

 Stock Tank Pool Maintenance

 After summertime came to an end, we decided to drain the stock tank pool and leave it empty over the fall and winter months.
 There’s a drain hole at the bottom side of the pool that helps get the draining started.
 After most of the water is out we flip the stock tank over to get the water out completely.